arifer612/exportMDL/README.md

     -o --only <category1,category2...>          Specifies list category.
 Categories MUST be separated by a comma without spaces
     -e --exceptions <excption1,exception2...>   Specifies list category exceptions.
 Exceptions MUST be separated by a comma without spaces.

-                The available category options are: (watching, complete, hold, drop, plan_to_watch, not_interested)
+                The available category options are: (watching, completed, hold, drop, plan_to_watch, not_interested)

     -h --help                                   Shows the help pages